jaredraycoleman/Southaven/Session Recaps/Session 6 - The Road to Duskwatch.md

   left, the party presses on.
 What awaits them in Duskwatch?
 And why did the witches ignore Dravencoles entirely?
 The answers lie ahead, but so do greater dangers.'
 ---
-After the chaos in Southaven, the party reconvened at [[Rusty's Tavern]] to plan their next move.
+After the chaos in [[Southaven]], the party reconvened at [[Rusty's Tavern]] to plan their next move.
 It was there that [[Momeline Sweetwater|Momeline]] suddenly reappeared, slipping into their booth as if she had never been missing.
 She wasted no time in explaining her situation: she was cursed.
 Whether by magic or something hereditary, she didn't know, but sometimes she shifted partially into the ethereal plane, able to see and hear everything but unable to interact with the world.
 It was one of the main reasons she had taken up adventuring.
 She wanted to find a cure.

 With that mystery (somewhat) explained, the group turned their attention to another pressing concern: Who were the Durns?
 They knew [[Donavar Reddmark]] had hired them, but to what end?
 They needed answers.